 Tropical Medicine Case Studies – Nonsurgical

 Abstract: Effective management of disease in low-resource settings is particularly challenging for practitioners accustomed to both diseases of excess and abundant healthcare resources.
-Clinicians do well to begin by first understanding of the epidemiology of the particular community.
+Clinicians do well to begin by first understanding the epidemiology of the particular community.
 What, for example, are the most common causes of fever or diarrhea?
 Armed with a general understanding of probabilities, clinicians then must apply astute attention to history and physical examination, with minimal reliance upon laboratory or radiological evidence.
 Treatment options must also be modified to conform to local and often extremely limited resources.
 Finally, clinicians must be keen to use each patient care opportunity to both hone their skills and to transmit those skills to others.
-This presentation includes interactive use of case studies to enhance the learning experience.
+This presentation includes use of interactive case studies to enhance the learning experience.

 Tropical Medicine Case Studies – Surgical

 Abstract: Effective management of disease in low-resource settings is particularly challenging for practitioners accustomed to both diseases of excess and abundant healthcare resources.
-Clinicians do well to begin by first understanding of the epidemiology of the particular community.
-What, for example, are the most common causes of done infection or abdominal pain?
+Clinicians do well to begin by first understanding the epidemiology of the particular community.
+What, for example, are the most common causes of infection or abdominal pain?
 Armed with a general understanding of probabilities, clinicians then must apply astute attention to history and physical examination, with minimal reliance upon laboratory or radiological evidence.
 Treatment options must also be modified to conform to local and often extremely limited resources.
 Finally, clinicians must be keen to use each patient care opportunity to both hone their skills and to transmit those skills to others.
-This presentation includes interactive use of case studies to enhance the learning experience.
+This presentation includes use of interactive case studies to enhance the learning experience.